Scroll Top

 Clear Filters

-Company member Emma Ramos is in the indie drama, In the Summers, written and directed by Alessandra Lacorazza Samudio.
+Company member Emma Ramos is in the indie drama, In the Summers, written and directed by Alessandra Lacorazza Samudio, now available to stream on Hulu.
+The film won the Grand Jury Prize and Directing award at the 2024 Sundance Film Festival.
 Company member Johnny Sánchez also served as an acting coach on the film.
-The film won the Grand Jury Prize and Directing award at the Sundance Film Festival earlier this year.
 On a journey that spans the formative years of their lives, two sisters navigate their loving but volatile father during their yearly summer visits to his home in Las Cruces, New Mexico.
-The film is now available to view in theaters at IFC Center in New York.
-Watch the trailer.
+Watch the trailer

-Company member Daniel K Isaac has been named a MacDowell Fellow.
-The prestigious artist residency program announced 147 fellowships for artists working in a variety of artistic disciplines from 27 states and 11 countries for the fall and winter season.
-They will each spend time at MacDowell’s historic campus in Peterborough, New Hampshire.
+Company member Arturo Luíz Soria has been named a MacDowell Fellow and is spending the next month working on a new play at the residency program’s historic campus in Peterborough, New Hampshire.
+The prestigious artist residency previously announced 147 fellowships for artists working in a variety of artistic disciplines from 27 states and 11 countries for the fall and winter season.